marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

   - `FATAL_ERROR( msg, ... )`:  Print a message and call `exit()`

 - Use ASSERT() for things that should never happen.
-- Use FATAL_ERROR() for things that may happen and we want to tell the user why the program is ending.
+- Use FATAL_ERROR() for things that may happen and we need to tell the user why the program is ending.
 - Functions may return `bool` if local logic needs to check the results.
 In most cases, however, functions should call FATAL_ERROR().